Mote Marine Laboratory and Aquarium

 Balancing user and end-user needs

-Brilliant people keep Mote running smoothly.
+Brilliant people keep Mote Marine Laboratory and Aquarium running smoothly.
 Every individual does important work.
 It was our job to get those folks around the table to express their individual needs.
-From there we worked to create balance and purpose, ensuring that every visual component and back-end feature was built with intentionality — honoring the needs of disparate audiences.
+From there, we worked to create balance and purpose, ensuring that every visual component and back-end feature was built with intentionality, honoring the needs of disparate audiences.

-Mote’s website is as much a tool as an information hub.
-When Mote selected Terentia as their digital asset management platform, our development team worked directly with theirs to ensure seamless integration.
-We also implemented a new ticketing system, helping Mote move onto a platform that better met their needs.
+Mote Marine Laboratory and Aquarium’s website is as much a tool as an information hub.
+When Mote Marine Laboratory and Aquarium selected Terentia as their digital asset management platform, our development team worked directly with theirs to ensure seamless integration.
+We also implemented a new ticketing system, helping Mote Marine Laboratory and Aquarium move onto a platform that better met their needs.

 The Strategy

 The scope and scale of this project required more than a year of R&D before project planning.
-Before so much as a single sketch took place, we hosted multiple workshops with Mote’s web team as well as their broader team of stakeholders.
+Before so much as a single sketch was made, we hosted multiple workshops with Mote Marine Laboratory and Aquarium’s web team, as well as their broader stakeholder team.
 We engaged with donors, members, parents, and even volunteers.
 At the same time, our team analyzed website performance, examined website UX, and audited content.

-In collaboration, we mapped user journeys and clearly defined the needs of the organization and its various users and use cases.
-This intensive discovery phase allowed us to make informed sitemap and navigation recommendations and build out the remainder of the project with confidence in our agreed-upon approach.
+In collaboration, we mapped user journeys and clearly defined the organization’s needs and those of its various users and use cases.
+This intensive discovery phase allowed us to make informed recommendations for the sitemap and navigation and to build out the remainder of the project with confidence in our agreed-upon approach.

 The Strategy